-Latest amount & Quarter of Coverage for Social Security Disability explanation
+Latest Amount & Quarter of Coverage for Social Security Disability Explanation

 “Quarter of coverage” (QC) is a legal term, but you may also see the term “Social Security credit” (or just “credit”) used elsewhere.
-A QC is the basic unit for determining whether a worker is insured under the Social Security program.
+A QC is a basic unit for determining whether a worker is insured under the Social Security program.

 The amount of earnings required for a quarter of coverage in 2013 is $1,160.
 No matter how high your earnings may be, you can not earn more than 4 QC’s in one year.